 UW System placement tests are required for all new students who have not completed college-level courses in English or Math.
 Refer to our Placement Test Information webpage to determine if you need to take the placement test.

-If you've taken French, German, or Spanish in high school, it is recommended that you take the foreign language placement test for your language, especially if your are considering continuing in that language.
+If you've taken Spanish in high school, it is recommended that you take the foreign language placement test, especially if your are considering continuing in that language.
 Students can earn up to 14 credits (and corresponding grades of A) for taking the placement test and passing the class you are placed in with a grade of B- or better.